AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 If you need to add only one group of markers, it makes sense to combine {api:anychart.core.stock.Plot#eventMarkers}eventMarkers(){api} with {api:anychart.core.stock.eventMarkers.Controller#data}data(){api}.

-This method accepts an array of objects with the information about events belonging to one group.
-Unlike {api:anychart.core.stock.eventMarkers.Controller#group}group(){api}, it does not allow specifying the index of your group explicitly.
+This method accepts an array of objects with the information about events.
+Unlike {api:anychart.core.stock.eventMarkers.Controller#group}group(){api}, it does not allow specifying the index of a group explicitly.
 Therefore, only one group can be created this way (its index is 0).

 ```
 // add event markers